Best Budget Worksheets to Make Saving Money Fun

 Apple | Google Podcasts | Spotify | Amazon Music | Pandora | Stitcher | iHeartRadio | Deezer | Pocket Casts | PlayerFM

-As we enter the second year of our debt payoff journey, I have noticed that my husband is less enthusiastic than he had been.
+As we enter the second year of our debt payoff journey, I’ve noticed that my husband is less enthusiastic than he had been before.
 I’m more invested than ever because we’re seeing progress, but he is seeing the long journey still ahead.
 I’ve been brainstorming ways to make this process more engaging, so you might as well benefit too.

 The most important way to make saving money fun

-That’s not to discourage you from trying to make changes, but to acknowledge that it will probably be a very hard road.
-Persistence and patience will hopefully pay off in the end.
+That’s not to discourage you from making changes on your own, but to recognize that the road ahead will likely be tough.
+Staying patient and persistent will pay off in the long run.

-If you’re single or feeling alone in this journey, reach out to a friend, sibling, or another family member ask them to be your accountability partner.
-Even if they’re in a different financial place, having someone you trust on your side, supporting you, and encouraging you will be so important.
+If you’re feeling alone on this journey, reach out to someone and ask them to be your accountability partner.
+Even if they’re in a different financial situation, just having someone to support you can help keep you on track.
+You can start by setting clear financial priorities and working together to improve your credit scores.

 10 ways to make saving money fun